hefestojs/for-adonisjs/README.md

 Hefesto presents a robust suite of utilities designed to optimize and accelerate the development of RESTful APIs within the AdonisJS ecosystem, focusing on automation, conventions, and integrations like OpenAPI for documentation.

 ## Installation
-To install the package, run the following command:
+To install the package, run the following command inside a AdonisJS project:

 ```zsh
   npm i @hefestojs/for-adonisjs